MetOffice/opsinputs/README.md

 1. The `ufo` JEDI project and its dependencies, e.g. `oops` and `ioda`.

-2. The Observation Processing System (OPS) and its dependencies.
+2. Unified Model Shared Library (SHUMlib).

 Note that both of the above need to be built with the same compiler and use the same libraries (e.g. MPI, HDF5, NetCDF).

 Building
 ========

-1. Build OPS as described at https://code.metoffice.gov.uk/trac/ops/wiki/WorkingPractices.
-Select the `ifort` or `gfortran` compiler.
-Alternatively, you can use an existing build from the `~opsrc` folder.

-2. Find the OPS build folder.
-It should have a sibling called `build.tgz` containing `include` and `o` directories with Fortran module files and object files.
-Unzip that archive into the `build` folder.
-The latter should now contain `include` and `o` subdirectories at the same level as `bin` and `installs`.

-3. Clone the `ufo-bundle` into a folder of your choice.
+1. Clone the `ufo-bundle` into a folder of your choice.
 Consider using the `feature/wsmigaj` branch, which contains some Met Office-specific adjustments and includes the ropp-ufo package implementing operators for GNSSRO:

        git clone https://github.com/JCSDA/ufo-bundle.git -b feature/wsmigaj
        cd ufo-bundle
        cp -a /project/SatImagery/utils/jedi_repos/ufo-bundle/ropp-ufo .

-4. Open the `CMakeLists.txt` file in the `ufo-bundle` directory and add the following line after all other lines starting with `ecbuild_bundle`:
+2. Open the `CMakeLists.txt` file in the `ufo-bundle` directory and add the following line after all other lines starting with `ecbuild_bundle`:

        ecbuild_bundle( PROJECT opsinputs GIT "https://github.com/MetOffice/opsinputs.git" BRANCH develop UPDATE)

-5. Run the following commands to set up your build environment:
+3. Run the following commands to set up your build environment:

        module use /data/users/wsmigaj/Projects/JediModules/modulefiles
-       module unload R/3.6.1

-   and, depending on whether you are using a `gfortran` or an `ifort` build of OPS, either

-       module load jedi/ufo-bundle-dev-stack/gnu/7.2.0

-   or

-       module load jedi/ufo-bundle-dev-stack/intel/17.0.64
+       module load jedi/ufo-bundle-dev-stack

+   (Alternatively, load jedi/ufo-bundle-dev-stack/intel if you want to use the Intel compiler or jedi/ufo-bundle-dev-stack/gnu/7.2.0 to use the GNU 7.2.0 compiler suite.)

-6. Create a build directory next to the `ufo-bundle` directory, enter it and run ecbuild to configure a build, passing the path to the OPS build folder to the OPS_ROOT variable:
+4. Create a build directory next to the `ufo-bundle` directory, enter it and run ecbuild to configure a build:

-       ecbuild -DOPS_ROOT=/path/to/OPS/build ../ufo-bundle
+       ecbuild ../ufo-bundle

-7. Run make to build the the bundle:
+5. Run make to build the the bundle:

        make -j4